 By Glen Sparks

 The Japanese attack on Pearl Harbor began at 7:48 a.m.
 Hawaii time, Dec.
 7, 1941.
-Bob Feller, 22 years old and already a superstar flame-thrower for the Cleveland Indians, heard the shocking news while driving his shiny Buick Century from little Van Meter, Iowa, to Chicago.
+Bob Feller, 22 years old and already the Cleveland Indians’ superstar flame-thrower, heard the shocking news while driving his shiny Buick Century from little Van Meter, Iowa, to Chicago.

 More than 2,400 Americans were killed in the surprise strike in Honolulu.
 One bomb hit a powder magazine in the U.S.S.
 Arizona, sending that battleship to the bottom of the harbor, along with more than 1,100 officers and sailors.